Kopfdreher/42Berlin/Rank4/NetPractice/assignment/README.md

 # NetPractice

-*This project has been created as part of the 42 curriculum by [Your Name/Intra Login].*
+*This project has been created as part of the 42 curriculum by [sgavrilo].*

 ## Description